TebasMartinez/DA-Deutsche-Bahn-delays/README.md

     - Drops columns that aren't needed for this analysis.
     - Resets index.
   - filter(df)
-    - Filters train types to include only "ICE", "IC", "RE", "RB", and "IRE", which operate only within Germany and are operated by Deustche Bahn.
+    - Filters train types to include only "ICE", "IC", "RE", "RB", and "IRE".
   - group_dates_seasons(df)
     - Creates new columns for "year", "month", "day", and "season", and assigns relevant values to each row.
   - group_puctuality(df)